sabinelab/sabine/CONTRIBUTING.md

 ## Code Style

-This project uses ESLint and TypeScript.
+This project uses Biome and TypeScript.
 Before committing, please run `bun lint` to check for any style issues and fix them.

 ## License